ebkalderon/merkle-tree-nix-store-thing/README.md

 ## Future work

-* Closure computation and copying over the network, although not implemented yet, could be made much more efficient under this model than standard Nix thanks to the magic of Merkle trees.
+* Copying closures over the network, although not implemented yet, could be made much more efficient under this model than standard Nix thanks to the magic of Merkle trees.
 * Like Git and OSTree, the Merkle tree structure in the `objects` directory should enable efficient garbage collection to be implemented without requiring a shared `nix-daemon` nor a SQLite database to improve lookup performance.